Bruno Cappelozza: 2021 Season

 In 2020, Cappelozza signed with the Professional Fighters League and made his debut in the 2021 season.

 Cappelozza debuted at PFL 3, scoring a 46-second KO of Ante Delija.
 He knocked out Muhammad DeReese in the first round of his next fight at PFL 6 to secure the No.1 seed in the 2021 PFL Playoffs.

 In the Semifinals at PFL 8, Cappelozza stopped Jamelle Jones via second-round TKO to earn a place in the finals, opposite Delija, in a rematch from the 2021 PFL Regular Season.

 In the PFL heavyweight championship bout at PFL 10, a back-and-forth battle with multiple knockdowns, Cappelozza defeated Delija by unanimous decision to become the 2021 PFL Heavyweight Champion.

 Immediately following Cappelozza's championship win, he learned via phone that his father, Joao Cappelozza, died three days prior to the PFL Championship.
 His family withheld the information so he wouldn't be distracted while preparing for the fight.

 2022 Season

-Cappelozza launched 2022 season with a fight against Stuart Austin at PFL 2, which Cappeloza won in the first round with a knockout.
+Cappelozza launched the 2022 season with a fight against Stuart Austin at PFL 2, which Cappeloza won in the first round with a knockout.

 In June 2022, at PFL 5, Matheus Scheffel defeated Cappelozza via unanimous decision, in a surprising upset.
 Despite that loss, Cappelozza still advanced to the playoffs, due to his earlier KO.
 That fight was nominated for “Upset of the Year” in the World MMA Awards.

 In July 2022, ESPN reported that Cappelozza would no longer compete in the PFL playoffs due to an undisclosed injury.
 He was replaced by Mattheus Scheffel in the semifinal fight against Denis Goltsov.

 2023 Season

-Cappelozza will start off the 2023 PFL season in a rematch against Matheus Scheffel on April 7, 2023, at PFL 2.
+Cappelozza started off the 2023 PFL season in a rematch against Matheus Scheffel on April 7, 2023, at PFL 2.
+He won the fight via TKO in the first round.
+On May 9, 2023, it was announced that Cappelozza had failed a commission drug test and was pulled from the season.
+At the NAC meeting that month, it was announced that Cappelozza was suspended 9 months for testing positive for Drostanolone and the victory was overturned to a no contest.
+He was eligible to return on January 7, 2024.

+2024 Season

+Cappelozza faced former Bellator Light Heavyweight Champion Vadim Nemkov on 24 February 2024, at PFL vs. Bellator.
+He lost by arm-triangle submission in the second round.

+Cappelozza was scheduled to face Sergei Bilostenniy on 4 April 2024 at PFL 1.
+However, a week before the event it was announced that he had pulled out.

+On 13 August 2024, it was reported that Cappeloza had been suspended for clomiphene and its metabolite desethyl-clomifene as a result of a urine sample collected out-of-competition on 17 April 2024.
+He was given a 1 year suspension and will be eligible to compete again on 17 April 2025.